The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

-The Petlibro Granary Smart Camera Feeder earns top marks with 4% portion accuracy for large kibble and 1080P camera monitoring, according to comprehensive testing by Wirecutter and Tom's Guide.
+The Petlibro Granary Smart Camera Feeder earns top marks with 4% portion accuracy for large kibble and 1080P camera monitoring, according to testing by Wirecutter and Tom's Guide.
 For budget-conscious pet parents, the PitPet Smart Automatic Pet Feeder delivers reliable 8% accuracy at half the price of premium models.

 Expert testing from Wirecutter, CNET, and Tom's Guide evaluated dozens of automatic feeders across accuracy, app reliability, and build quality.
 We've distilled their findings into clear recommendations for every budget and pet size.
 Also check out our guides for smart pet cameras, automated pet care systems, and smart home automation hubs for broader integration.